What is reverse culture shock and how do you deal with it?

 I think everyone can relate to this.
 Even if you have never left your home country you could see how stepping out of an airport somewhere in Africa where local kids come running up to you holding out their tiny hands and saying things in a language you don’t understand while a few adult males seem to want to take your luggage from you… can be quite overwhelming.

-Less well known is the other version of culture shock: the so called reverse culture shock.
+Less well known is the other version: reverse culture shock.

 It’s simple really: you are not the same anymore but you hadn’t realized just how much you changed.

 It’s not that everything around you is different, it is just that you have changed dramatically while you are returning to a place where people expect you to be the same.